 Dog Health & More

-For humans, Independence Day generally means fun...or at least a barbeque and time off from work.
-But thanks to fireworks, the Fourth of July can be the scariest night of the year for dogs.
+For humans, The 4th of July generally means celebrating our independence and having fun...or at least a barbeque and time off from work.
+However fireworks and make the Fourth of July the scariest night of the year for dogs.
 The sudden, deafening sounds (what's loud to us is ear-piercing to them) and bursts of light in the sky can elicit serious anxiety, if not downright terror.

 Plus, shelters see the highest number of intakes on July 5th, the day after Independence Day, as dogs can easily get spooked by exploding fireworks and flee into that night.